Gender equality in Nicaragua: Education

-The literacy rate of the female youth (15-24) was 88.8% in 2012 and with that, 3.6% higher than the rate of male youth.
+The literacy rate of the female youth (15–24) was 88.8% in 2012 and with that, 3.6% higher than the rate of male youth.
 From pre-primary school to secondary school, generally more female than male students are enrolled, education is free and accessible to every Nicaraguan.
 The Gender Parity Index in Nicaragua was 1.035 in 2010, 3.8% higher than the worldwide average.
+Despite these indicators, challenges remain, including the quality of education, resources, high dropout rates often linked to early pregnancy (exacerbated by lack of comprehensive sex education), and reaching marginalized groups, particularly in indigenous areas.